 TPM, the Foundation for Operational Excellence

-The much awaited book for Total Productive Maintenance written by Peter Willmott, John Quirke and Andy Brunskill is nearly here, and is expected to be published in the next few months.
-Titled Total Productive Maintenance, a foundation of Operational Excellence within the emerging world of Industry 4.0. it will provide 5 essential outputs:
+The much awaited book for Total Productive Maintenance written by Peter Willmott, John Quirke and Andy Brunskill is now out, and is already exceeding expectation.
+You can purchase the book on Amazon Titled Total Productive Maintenance, a foundation of Operational Excellence within the emerging world of Industry 4.0.
+The book provides the following 5 essential outputs:

 - Provide a practical guide of how to deliver sustainable benefits using the TPM enabling system